 You can also try charging your vehicle using a Tesla Supercharger or Destination Charging location, all of which can be located through the map on your vehicle's touchscreen display.
-See Maps and Navigation on page 141 for more details.
-Additional third-party charging stations may also be available in your area to help you to pinpoint the issue.
+See Maps and Navigation on page 165 for more details.